 Solutions to common product CSV import problems

-If you're having a problem uploading your product CSV file, then see if the problem is listed below with a solution.
-If you're still having problems, contact the Shopify Support team.
+If you're having a problem uploading your product CSV file, then see if the problem is listed in the following solutions.
+If you're still having problems, then contact Shopify Support.

 Fulfillment service can't be blank

 You need to enter the name of the fulfillment service you're using.
-If you're not using a fulfillment service this should be set to
+If you're not using a fulfillment service, then this should be set to

 Ignored line #-## because handle